PeopleFirst

 drinks-meter is a website and mobile 'app' that offers anonymous, personalised feedback on your drinking.
 It's not just about what you drink, it's about how much you drink, who you are and what else is going on in your life.The website lets you compare your drinking to thousands of other people around the world as well as to national guidelines, and includes information about how drinking may be affecting your health.
 You can keep track of your drinking week by week, over time.

-Alcohol Change UK (formed from the merger of Alcohol Concern and Alcohol Research UK) is a charity which is committed to reducing harm from alcohol-related problems.
+Alcohol Change UK is a charity which is committed to reducing harm from alcohol-related problems.